July in the Grand Canyon

 Weather in July

 Grand Canyon is a large park and the main feature, the canyon itself, means that the weather you will experience will depend greatly on your elevation and location in the park.
 As we have already mentioned, the rims of the canyon are mountainous environments that have snow storms in the winter but we remain relatively mild in the summer.
-At the bottom of the canyon, however, is a desert environment that remains relatively pleasant in the winter but can reach scorching heats in the summer.
-The average high at the South Rim in July is 85 degrees fahrenheit, and the average low is 50 degrees fahrenheit (high of 29 degrees celsius, low 10 degrees celsius.)
-At Phantom Ranch at the bottom of the Canyon, however, the average high temperature in July is 106 degrees fahrenheit, and low of 77 degrees fahrenheit (41H/25L degrees celsius).
+At the bottom of the canyon, however, is a desert environment that remains relatively pleasant in the winter but can reach scorching heat in the summer.
+The average high at the South Rim in July is 85 degrees Fahrenheit, and the average low is 50 degrees Fahrenheit (high of 29 degrees Celsius, low 10 degrees Celsius.)
+At Phantom Ranch at the bottom of the Canyon, however, the average high temperature in July is 106 degrees Fahrenheit, and the low of 77 degrees Fahrenheit (41H/25L degrees Celsius).
 These numbers are ambient air temperature in the shade; it can feel much hotter in the sun.
-Average days of rain in July is 5.
+The average number of days of rain in July is 5.
 Visitors should keep in mind that these numbers are only averages and the park can be much hotter or colder than this.
 Temperatures in the canyon often exceed 110° with the highest ever recorded being 120°.

 wildlife in july